-Chronic Pelvic Pain Syndrome Treatment | Chronic Pelvic Pain Syndrome
+Chronic Pelvic Pain Syndrome | CPPS

-Chronic pain after hernia surgery:
+Chronic pain after hernia surgery

-Once very common type of nerve injury is compression of the lateral femoral cutaneous nerve, also known as meralgia paresthetica.
-This nerve can become compressed due to an underlying metabolic disease such as diabetes or it can be injured due to local surgery (anterior approach for hip replacement), direct pressure on the nerve secondary to wearing a heavy utility belt (policemen), or direct blunt trauma to the front or side of the thigh such as a car accident).
+One very common type of nerve injury is compression of the lateral femoral cutaneous nerve, also known as meralgia paresthetica.
+This nerve can become compressed due to an underlying metabolic disease such as diabetes, or it can be injured due to local surgery (such as anterior approach for hip replacement), direct pressure on the nerve secondary to wearing a heavy utility belt (common in policemen), or direct blunt trauma to the front or side of the thigh (such as an injury sustained in a car accident).

 Pudendal nerve injury/compression:

 The pudenal nerve is the nerve that innervates the area of the rectum and around the anus.
 It also innervates the area between the legs and provides the primary source of sensation to the genitalia in both men and women.
 Injury to this nerve can cause loss of sensation and severe pain in these important areas.
 Blunt trauma to the buttocks or perineum (area between the legs), extensive cycling, or difficult childbirth involving a severe vaginal tear or even an episiotomy are common causes of pudendal nerve injury.

 Not to be confused with the lateral femoral cutaneous nerve, the femoral nerve is a very important nerve that is responsible for flexion of the hip and extension of the knee.
 It also provides sensation to the skin over most of the front/inside part of the thigh and lower leg to about the ankle.
 Although injury to the femoral nerve is rare, procedures such as hip replacement surgery or cardiac catheterization can result in compression or even direct injury to the femoral nerve.
 This can cause severe pain down the inside of the thigh and lower leg and make walking extremely difficult.

 Nerve surgery for chronic pelvic pain